norobotdiving/manager-README/README.md

 It's possible that I already know about the problem you're coming to me with.
 I'll let you know that without judgment.
 I'd rather err on the side of hearing about a problem too many times than not at all.

 As much as I love hearing about problems, I love hearing about a solution more.
-Come prepped with an answer to "Ok, what do we do about it?" and you won't need to hear me ask it, because I will.
+Come prepped with an answer to "Ok, what do we do about it?" and you won't need to hear me ask it, because I will if you don't.

 ## StrengthsFinder